AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 AFROTC is not liable for non-PMT activities and is strictly voluntary.
 Injuries incurred during non-PMT activities could result in loss of AFROTC status and benefits.

 #### Arnold Air Society
-Arnold Air Society is a professional, honorary service organization that supports the Cadet Wing, serves the community, and further develops officer candidates.
+Arnold Air Society is a professional, honorary service organization that supports the Cadet Squadron, serves the community, and further develops officer candidates.
 Membership into the Detachment 345 Captain John A. Ogonowski Squadron requires a cadet to complete a rigorous training course.
 AAS members have the opportunity to apply for additional scholarships, internships, and summer training programs that non-members cannot.

 Studying in groups for tests such as the AFOQT must be limited to those who have not taken the test before.
 Please see the following references for more information: AFMAN 36-2664, para 4.12.5, and AFMAN 36-2664 AFCM2021-01, para 4.12.5.3.8.